Code of Children’s Rights in Early Childhood Education

 The Code of Children’s Rights in Early Childhood Education is informed by the United Nations Convention on the Rights of the Child 1992 (an international agreement) and the New Zealand Human Rights Act 1993.
 It reflects research and knowledge on quality early childhood education and care for infants and young children.

 An early childhood service that respects children and honours their rights will tell you of their commitment to this.
-It can display a copy of the Code of Children’s Rights at its front entrance, include a copy for families in its enrolment information pack, and refer to the Code on its public website.

 The Code of Children’s Rights in Early Childhood Education